SpectoLabs/hoverfly/docs/pages/keyconcepts/templating/templating.rst

 While the service is running you can delete rows of data from the data source.
 This is not peristent, it is only manipulated in memory and so it only lasts for as long as the service is running and between calls.
 The rows are not actually deleted from the file.

 There are two ways to delete rows.
-This first simple method will delete rows that match one exact condition.
+This first simple method using ``csvDeleteRows`` will delete rows that match one exact condition.

 .. code:: handlebars